 The Compensation Committee determined in 2023 that market data warranted certain out of step increases for our Chief Executive Officer and NEOs during fiscal 2023 and fiscal 2024.
-After consulting with FW Cook, the Compensation Committee increased base compensation, bonus percentages, and long-term equity for each NEO that had been serving as an executive officer for the Company for longer than one year.
-The Compensation Committee also awarded certain out of step time-based and performance-based equity as a means to better align our NEOs' compensation with our peer group.
+After consulting with FW Cook, the Compensation Committee increased base compensation, bonus percentages, and long-term equity for each NEO that had been serving as an executive officer for the Company for longer than one year as of fiscal 2023.
+Over fiscal 2023 and 2024, the Compensation Committee awarded certain out of step time-based and performance-based equity as a means to better align our NEOs' compensation with our peer group.
 Future realignment of compensation with our peer group may continue (if warranted) in fiscal 2025.